 Install interior glazed walls

 Who says windows have to be on the exterior of the building?
-Internal glazing can provide both a great point of interest and a source of light borrowed from a room above.
+Internal glazing is effective in dividing a space without reducing the flow of natural light.